canvasxyz/okra/README.md

 }
 ```

 Since the structure of the tree must be a pure function of the entries, it's easiest to imagine building the tree up layer by layer from the leaves.
-For a tree with a target fanout degree of `Q`, the rule for building layer `N+1` is to promote nodes from layer `N` whose **first four bytes** read as a big-endian `u32` is less than `2^^32 / Q` (integer division rounding towards 0).
+For a tree with a target fanout degree of `Q`, the rule for building layer `N+1` is to promote nodes from layer `N` whose **first four hash bytes** read as a big-endian `u32` is less than `2^^32 / Q` (integer division rounding towards 0).
 The initial null nodes of each layer are always promoted.
 In the diagram, nodes with `u32(node.hash[0..4]) < 2^^32 / Q` are indicated with double borders.

 In practice, the tree is incrementally maintained and is not re-built from the ground up on every change.
 Updates are O(log(N)).